VaporumCoin/pos64staker/README.md

 ## How to Use

-The following examples will use CFEK.
-Replace CFEK with the chain you are using.
+The following examples will use VPRM.
+Replace VPRM with the chain you are using.

 `git clone https://github.com/StakedChain/pos64staker`